psampaz/shield/README.md

 # Shield

-Shield is a net/http compatible middleware which blocks or allows request based on a predicate.
+Shield is a net/http compatible middleware which blocks or allows requests based on a predicate.
 Shield replies back with a user defined response when the request is blocked.

 # Usage